-If you’re interested in a dynamic career that offers the satisfaction of helping people use computers as tools, an Information Systems (IS) degree might be the perfect choice for you.
+If you’re interested in a dynamic career that offers the satisfaction of helping people use computers as tools, our Information Systems Online Degree might be the perfect choice for you.
 It’s important to know the basic differences between an IS degree and one in Computer Science (CS).

 Not surprisingly, CS is about computers, and the curriculum will cover things like hardware, algorithms, and data structures.
 Java is the native language of CS majors.
 IS is about the information being served by the computer to its users.
 IS majors write in PHP and SQL more than Java.
 Information architecture, database design, and systems analysis are the focus of an IS program.
 The two programs will overlap around software engineering practices.